-Over the past three decades, the number of American children born to unmarried parents has increased dramatically.
-In 1980, 18 percent of births in the United States were to unmarried parents; by 2015, that number had increased to over 40 percent of all births.
-South Carolina has experienced a similar increase; however, in 2016, the unmarried birth rate was 45.1%, over 5 percent higher than the national average.
+Over the past four decades, the number of American children born to unmarried parents has increased dramatically.
+In 1980, 18 percent of births in the United States were to unmarried parents; by 2019, that number had increased to 40 percent of all births.
+South Carolina has experienced an even higher increase; in 2019, the unmarried birth rate was 47%, 7 percentage points higher than the national average.

-Source: National Center for Health Statistics, 2016
+Source: National Center for Health Statistics, 2021